sadiksha/sadiksha.github.io/_posts/blog/2019-02-04-Hochtal-steig.md

 categories: blog
 ---

-Here comes another blog about my travels.
-For this trip we planned almost a month or two ago in advance.
-We wanted to hike, so we were looking to stay overnight around hiking trails.
-We had three days planned.
+Here comes another blog about my travels with my friends.
+We planned this trip almost a month or two ago in advance.
+This time the calling was from blackforest hiking trails with three days to spare.
 However, our main goal was to hike the famous hiking trail in Bernau, Germany: Hochtal Steig.

 <img alt="Hochtalsteig Signs" src="http://sadiksha.github.io/assets/img/hochtalsteig/Signs.jpg" width="500">

 For this, we stayed in a Krunckelbachhuette.
-This hut was on the trail of Hochtal Steig.
+This hut was on the trail.
 It was a very nice place to stay but with some strange people who were hosting it.
 Again, this is a story for another time.
-Our stay there was enjoyable because we could sit outside for the breakfast.
+Our stay there was nonetheless enjoyable.
 What is better than eating breakfast with your close friends and beautiful nature, right?

 <img alt="Breakfast Krunkelbachhuette" src="http://sadiksha.github.io/assets/img/hochtalsteig/Breakfast_krunkelbachhuette.JPG" width="500">